 Quinlan came to USC after a decade at the University of British Columbia (UBC), where she headed a library system encompassing 300 full-time staff members and more than 21 sites.
 Beginning in 2004, she also served as managing director of UBC’s Irving K. Barber Learning Centre.
 Before joining UBC, she spent seven years as director of libraries and chief librarian at the University of Western Ontario, and as an adjunct professor in the university’s Graduate School of Library and Information Science.
 Previously, Quinlan oversaw the health sciences library at Memorial University of Newfoundland and was a member of the adjunct business administration faculty.

-She holds an MBA from Memorial University of Newfoundland, a master of library science degree from Dalhousie University and a bachelor of music degree from Queen’s University.
+She holds an MBA from Memorial University of Newfoundland, a master’s degree in library science from Dalhousie University and a bachelor’s degree in music from Queen’s University.

 Last Updated: 05/19/17